jaynewey/stup/README.md

 ### IteratorSystem

 Most systems will involve iterating over a `family`.
-To avoid redundant code, stup-ecs provides a handy utility class which will do this for you, called `IteratorSystem`.
+To avoid redundant code, stup provides a handy utility class which will do this for you, called `IteratorSystem`.

 In the constructor of your `System`, get the `Family` of entities as you normally would: